Bruins vs. Ducks: Betting Trends, Odds, Advanced Stats

 Bruins Advanced Stats

+- The Bruins' 3.2 average goals per game add up to 19 total, which makes them the 14th-ranked scoring team in the NHL.

-- The Bruins scored the second-most goals in the league last season (301 total, 3.7 per game).
+- The Bruins have given up the fewest goals in NHL action this season with seven (only 1.2 per game).

-- Defensively, Boston was the stingiest squad in league action, allowing 174 total goals (only 2.1 per game).
+- With a +12 goal differential, they're ranked fourth-best in the NHL.

 Not all offers available in all states, please visit BetMGM for the latest promotions for your area.
 Must be 21+ to gamble, please wager responsibly.
 If you or someone you know has a gambling problem, contact 1-800-GAMBLER.